bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Scoping Arguments

-Whenever a function receives an argument, just consider it to be an automatically declared variable.
+Whenever a function receives an argument, **just consider it to be an automatically declared variable**.
 Using this logic, closures will not only scope variables from the parent scope, but arguments as alluded to earlier and shown in the example below.

 ![f](https://imgur.com/ynchAF2.png)